 Come out for an evening of great food, fun and fellowship!
-The vereniki (pirogies) that are served at this event will have cottage cheese filling, or potato cheddar filling.
-We will have locally made farmer sausage and cole slaw.
-There will also be schmo-fat (cream gravy) and berry sauces to put on your vereniki.
+The vereniki (perogies) that are served at this event will have cottage cheese filling, or potato cheddar filling.
+We will have locally made farmer sausage and coleslaw.
+There will also be schmaundt fat (cream gravy) and berry sauces to put on your vereniki.

 The staff of the Youth Farm Bible Camp will be at the event to serve and connect with you.
 Videos of summer highlights, brochures and displays will give you a chance to see what the Youth Farm Bible Camp is all about.
 We have an exciting Summer Camp Program, an amazing Fall Corn Maze event, and a new equestrian program that includes an indoor riding arena.

 This meal is a great tradition in the Rosthern community.
 The first one was held on March 19, 1993 and we have had the same fund raiser for the next 27 years!
 What is even more incredible is the fact that Margaret Janzen has made all the vereniki used for this supper!!
 We see this event as a way to communicate our mission and vision to our community and raise support for the ministry of the camp.
 We would love for you to come out and join us for this Mennonite tradition.